 Construction is critical, and gear bags and wildland packs must be built using advanced techniques and features for maximum reliability.

 Mystery Ranch is a top brand creating wildland packs and gear bags for firefighters.
 The company has extensively researched and tested the optimal construction of wildland packs and gear bags to ensure each product has the best fabrics, frames, and features.
 For example, the Mystery Ranch Monster gear bag is equipped with an ultra-wide opening for easy packing and access to the entire bag, as well as built-in compartments and pockets for easy separation of dirty laundry.

 Another important feature of high-quality gear bags and wildland packs is the ability to transport heavy equipment and essential supplies with ample capacity.

-Wildland firefighters, on two-week assignments, bring their Mystery Ranch SHIFT Plus 900 Wildland Pack for its Operational Load Shelf.
+Wildland firefighters, on two-week assignments, bring their Mystery Ranch SHIFT 900 MWP Wildland Pack for its Operational Load Shelf.
 The Load Shelf is created for maximum capacity when firefighters haul hose-packs, five gallon jerry cans, mount modules, or strap on a few drip-torches.
 In addition, the pack has daisy chains on shoulder pads for hanging accessories and other tools.